This video captures the ‘catastrophic impact’ that kicked off the fierce ‘Black Hawk Down’ mission 28 years ago

 On Oct.
 3, 1993, a contingent of U.S. special operations forces launched what was supposed to be a relatively simple mission.
 It ended up being a total disaster.

 Editor’s note: A version of this post was first published in 2019.

 On Oct.
 3, 1993, a contingent of U.S. special operations forces deployed consisting of soldiers from the Army’s 1st Special Forces Operational Detachment-Delta and 75th Ranger Regiment, launched what was supposed to be a relatively simple mission: enter the Somali capital of Mogadishu and capture a handful of warlord Mohammed Farrah Aidid’s top stooges.

-The resulting raid, known as the Battle of Mogadishu, was a complete disaster— and everything went sideways with the downing of a MH-60 A/L Black Hawk helicopter that would forever immortalize the mission in American culture as "Black Hawk Down."
+The resulting raid, known as the Battle of Mogadishu, was a complete disaster — and everything went sideways with the downing of an MH-60 A/L Black Hawk helicopter that would forever immortalize the mission in American culture as “Black Hawk Down.”